sergiomanzo/data-analytics-challenge/README.md

+⚠️ Edit: This repository has been moved [this new link](https://github.com/ironhack-edu/technical_challenge_DA).
+New submissions should be done there.

 # Tech challenge

 <p align="center">
 <img src="https://kamisetas.com/image/bordados/Cobi-Barcelona-92-parche.gif" alt="drawing" width="200"/>
 </p>

 Cobify is a company dedicated to people transport just like Uber, Lyft or even Cabify (who clearly stole our name).